About IFIAR

 4. Facilitate learning and cooperation among IFIAR Members.

-Carl Renner is the current Executive Director of the IFIAR Secretariat based in Tokyo, Japan.
+Delon Abrams is the current Acting Executive Director of the IFIAR Secretariat based in Tokyo, Japan.

 The following organizations are observers of IFIAR meetings: